Achilles tendinitisTendinitis of the heel

 - Switch to biking, swimming, or other activities that put less stress on the Achilles tendon.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen can help with pain or swelling.
-Talk with your health care provider.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, can help ease pain or swelling.

 Extracorporeal shock wave therapy (ESWT) may be an alternative to surgery for people who have not responded to other treatments.
 This treatment uses low-dose sound waves.

 In most cases, lifestyle changes help improve symptoms.
 Keep in mind that symptoms may return if you DO NOT limit activities that cause pain, or if you DO NOT maintain the strength and flexibility of the tendon.

 Achilles tendinitis may make you more likely to have an Achilles rupture.
 This condition most often causes a sharp pain that feels as if you have been hit in the back of the heel with a stick.
 Surgical repair is necessary.
 However, the surgery may not be as successful as usual because there is already damage to the tendon.

 When to Contact a Medical Professional